 Full details, fact sheets and blank notice forms are available from the NSW Office of Environment and Heritage on 13 15 55 or at www.environment.nsw.gov.au.

 Drowning is a leading cause of preventable death in children under 5 years of age.
-If a strata scheme has a swimming pool on the premises it is the responsibility of the owners corporation to ensure that the pool is fenced and meets pool fencing requirements.
+If a strata scheme has a swimming pool or spa pool on the premises it is the responsibility of the owners corporation to ensure that the pool is fenced and meets pool fencing requirements.
 Please visit the Pool fencing requirements page on the Fair Trading website for further information.